conda/conda-dot-org/learn/faq.md

 Each separate conda environment would have its own dependency graph.
 The items in a dependency graph would be the packages that conda manages and what each of those packages require as a prerequisite to function properly.

+## I want to create a conda package for my project.
+Where do I start?

+You can create a conda package by using [conda-build](https://github.com/conda/conda-build).
+Please see the [documentation for conda-build](https://docs.conda.io/projects/conda-build/en/stable/index.html) to learn how.

 ## How do I submit a blog post to conda.org?

 See our [Contributing](https://github.com/conda-incubator/conda-dot-org/blob/main/CONTRIBUTING.md) documentation for more information on submitting blog posts.